tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Raspberry Pi and Signal K
 Signal K runs well on a Raspberry Pi 4B or 5, dependent on how many other devices are connected and sending data, such as running a NEMA 2000 backbone.
-The hardware in this project can connect directly to the wifi module on the Pi in Access Point mode.
+The microcontroller in this project can connect to the a Pi in Access Point mode.
 Auto power should be disabled and other tweaks may be necessary.
+Distance is limited due to minimal antennas.
 An alternative solution is to use a wifi travel router connected to the Pi with an ethernet cable.
 Of course this is more equipment to maintain.

 ### Signal K Software Installation